Thomas Scott-Ellis, 8th Baron Howard de Walden: Collecting and interests

 After succeeding to his family titles in 1899 he received his inherited estates when he came of age in 1901.
 This included the Howard de Walden Estate in Marylebone, London and earned him the title of 'Britain's wealthiest bachelor'.
 His fortune derived from his grandmother's estates which she had inherited as daughter of the Duke of Portland.
 The relatively small Ellis family estates, built on slavery and sugar estates in Jamaica, primarily Montpelier, Jamaica had been conveyed by his grandmother to his uncle, Evelyn Henry Ellis, in 1891.

 Howard de Walden took a lease on Audley End House, Essex which had once belonged to his ancestors, in 1904 but reportedly never felt settled there.
 The artist Auguste Rodin created a bust of him in 1906 which is held in the collection kept at the Rodin Museum in Philadelphia.
-He purchased 'Croesnewydd hall' near Wrexham in 1929 which had been the home of his ancestors; that in between leasing Chirk Castle, Denbighshire from 1911 in preparation for his marriage, which became his main residence after World War I until 1946; and where he learned the Welsh language, he also spent time at 'Plas Llanina', Ceredigion.
+He purchased Croesnewydd Hall near Wrexham in 1929 which had been the home of his ancestors; that in between leasing Chirk Castle, Denbighshire from 1911 in preparation for his marriage, which became his main residence after World War I until 1946; and where he learned the Welsh language, he also spent time at 'Plas Llanina', Ceredigion.

 The Barony also inherited Dean Castle in Kilmarnock via inheritance from his grandmother, the 6th Baron's wife, 'Lady Lucy Cavendish-Scott-Bentinck'.

 A great sportsman, he was back up for the British fencing team at the 'Intercalated games' at Athens, 1906.
-He was a member of a Jockey club between 1905–1924, and had passions for horse-racing and sailing.
-He interested in powerboats, and was crew member of the Dylan he participated in the first and only motor boat competitions at the Olympics of 1908 in London.
+He had a passion for horse-racing, and was a member of the Jockey Club between 1905–1924.
+He was interested in sailing and powerboats, and as a crew member of the Dylan he participated in the first and only motor boat competitions at the Olympics of 1908 in London.
 His steam yacht, Branwen, 135 ft length overall, launched 28 October 1905 was the first vessel built at the John I. Thornycroft & Company's Woolston yard.

 In 1914, he provided financial support for the creation of Crab Tree Club in London and also in that year he was one of the people "blessed" in Wyndham Lewis's Blast Magazine.

 Scott-Ellis had been awarded the a degree of LL.D. honoris causa by the University of Wales, he was President of the National Museum of Wales also a governor in the National Library of Wales.
 In addition, he was chairman of the British Empire Academy.